mklilley/slidee/README.md

 For example: `npx slidee decks .md lt`.
 Slidee would look for files with extension `.md` in folder `decks` having an awareness of the `Lithuanian` language when generating presentation names.

-Alternatively can also specify options using environment variables in a `.env` file, e.g.
+Alternatively can also specify options using environment variables in a `.env` file (placed in the folder where you run `npx slidee` from), e.g.
 ```
 SLIDEE_FOLDER=decks
 SLIDEE_REGEX=\.slides\.md$